A Passover Relationship between Events in the Life and

 J—No mention

-UJesus says keep watch for you know not the day nor the hour … so Jesus keeps watch at all potential times.
+U—Jesus says to keep watch for you don’t know the day or the hour.
+Jesus kept watch at all potential times.

 3—We have fished all night and have caught nothing